🔗Connection Setup

 Tap Test Connection to verify that:

-- The server is reachable at the configured URL.
+- The server is reachable at the effective URL.

 - The KOReader credentials are accepted.

-The button is only enabled once a server URL and username have been entered.
+The button is enabled once a server URL is configured.

 A successful test shows: